AppleHair/HankPsychPort/README.md

 A lot of people have already tried to port this challenge to psych, but most of these ports are rushed, inaccurate, and just stupidly lazy.
 In this port, however, I'm trying to put as much effort as I can and I want this port to be one of the most accurate and well-coded psych engine ports to date.

-Currently, the port is in a demo state and has only the hard difficulty implemented.
-In the future, I hope to add the fucked difficulty and more new stuff that I want to make for this port.

 ## The Process (2022)

 You are probably going to be shocked by this, but I started working on this port approximately ONE YEAR AGO (as of writing this).
 I was mostly inspired by how the shaggy mod was ported to psych engine at the time and I wanted to give accelerant a similar treatment, but I didn't have much experience with making FNF mods at the time, which explains why this port took so long to make.
 I learned SO MUCH about programming this year that it's literally INSANE.
 Programming was always a thing I liked to do, but now after I learned more about it, I have a completely different perspective on it that just makes me want to learn even more!